odysseyindia/odyssey-tours/content/english/destinations/india/regions/andamans/andamans/_index.md

         checkInTime: ''
         checkOutDate: ''
         checkOutTime: ''
-        nights: '4'
+        nights: '5'
-  - day: 2
+  - day: 1
     item:
       - type: city
         url: /destinations/india/states/andaman-and-nicobar/cities/port-blair/
         title: Port Blair , Andaman and nicobar
         content: >-
-          Port Blair, the capital of the Andaman & Nicobar Islands, lies on the east coast of South Andaman Island and is the main entry point to the islands.
-Ferry boats link Port Blair to outlying islands.
-These islands are ringed with fine white coral sand, and one only has to wade in knee-deep to enter an underwater world filled with a dazzling variety of fish and corals.
+          Today, you transfer to the jetty to board the ferry to Port Blair.
+By the time you reach Port Blair it will probably be too late to catch an onward flight, so you need to stay overnight near Port Blair's airport.
       - type: hotel
         url: >-
           /destinations/india/states/andaman-and-nicobar/cities/port-blair/hotels/the-nest/